Families with transgender kids are increasingly forced to travel out of state for the care they need

 “What transgender expansive young people need is what all young people need: They need love and support, and they need unconditional respect,” said Robert Marx, an assistant professor of child and adolescent development at San José State University.
 Marx studies support systems for LGBTQ+ and trans people aged 13 to 25.
 “They need to feel included and part of a family.”

-Some families in Indiana have turned to the support group GEKCO, founded by Krisztina Inskeep, whose adult son is transgender.
+In Indiana, rancorous legislative debates, agitated family relationships and exhaustive efforts to find care have drawn families to the support group GEKCO, founded by Krisztina Inskeep, whose adult son is transgender.
+Attendance at monthly meetings spiked after the state legislature advanced bills targeting trans youth, she said.

 “I think most parents want to do best by their kids,” Inskeep said.
 “It’s rather new to people, this idea that gender is not just a binary and that your kid is not just who they thought at birth.”

-The perceptions of most parents, Marx said, do not align neatly with the extremes of full support or rejection of their kids’ identities.
+The perceptions of most parents, Marx said, don’t align neatly with the extremes of full support or rejection of their kids’ identities.

+“Most parents exist in a kind of gray area,” Marx said.
+“Most parents are going through some kind of developmental process themselves as they come to understand their child’s gender.”

 ——

+At the time, the pair worried whether Chicago providers could meet their request for full-time support or as a backup if Indiana’s ban went on hold.
+They considered whether they could make the drive every three months, the necessary interval between Flower’s puberty blockers.

+The decision for Flower to start puberty blockers two years ago wasn’t one the family took lightly.

 Jennilyn recalled asking early on whether her daughter’s gender expression was permanent.
-Ultimately, she listened to her daughter and learned that it was never in doubt.
+She wondered if she had failed as a mom, especially while pregnant — was it an incorrect food?
+A missed vitamin?

+Ultimately she and Kris dismissed those theories, ungrounded in science, and listened to their daughter, who recalled the euphoria of wearing princess dresses at an early age.
+Flower cherished a Little Red Riding Hood cape and felt certain of her identity from the start.

+“I remember that I really disliked my name,” Flower said of her birth name.
+“This is just like who I am.
+It’s all that I have a memory of.”

-Conversations between Flower and her mother are often marked by uncommon candor.
+Conversations between Flower and her mother are often marked by uncommon candor, as when discussing early memories together at an Indianapolis park.

-“Before I knew you and before I walked this journey with you,” Jennilyn told her, “I would not have thought that a kid would know they were trans or that a kid would just come out wired that way.”
+“Before I knew you and before I walked this journey with you,” Jennilyn told her, “I would not have thought that a kid would know they were trans or that a kid would just come out wired that way.
+I always thought that that was something adults figured out, and so there were times that it was really scary because I didn’t know how the world would accept you.
+I didn’t know how to keep you safe.”

-Now, Jennilyn said her worries have shifted to Flower’s spelling skills or how she’ll navigate crushes, seeing her early anxieties as irrational.
+Now, Jennilyn said, her worries have shifted to Flower’s spelling skills and how she’ll navigate crushes.

 “At the same time, you can’t pick a medicine that we can’t afford to pay for or that, you know, might harm you,” Jennilyn responded.

+“That’s what I really like about her,” Flower said, of her mother.
+“She leaves a lot of my life up to me.”

-—— In Mississippi, a ban on gender-affirming care became law in the state on Feb.
-28 — prompting a father and his trans son to leave the state at the end of July so the teenager can find health care in Virginia.
+——- In Mississippi, a ban on gender-affirming care became law in the state on Feb.
+28 — prompting a father and his trans son to leave the state at the end of July for Virginia.
+There, he can keep his health care and continue to see doctors.

-Ray Walker, a 17-year-old honor student, lives with his mother, Katie Rives, in a suburb of Jackson.
+Walker lives with his mother, Katie Rives, in a suburb of Jackson, the state capital.
 His parents are divorced, but his father also lived in the area.
+Halfway through high school, Walker is an honors student with an interest in theater and cooking.
+He has a supportive group of friends.

 When Mississippi Republican Gov. Tate Reeves signed the bill banning hormone therapy for anyone younger than 18, he accused “radical activists” of pushing a “sick and twisted ideology that seeks to convince our kids they’re in the wrong body.”

+The state’s largest hospital halted hormone treatments for trans minors months before Reeves signed the ban.
+That hospital later closed its LGBTQ+ clinic.

+After that clinic stopped offering its services, Walker and other teenagers received treatment at a smaller facility in another city, but those services ended once the ban took effect.

-As the provision of gender-affirming care became scarce and was later outlawed, Walker’s father, who declined to be interviewed, accepted a job in Virginia.
+As access to gender-affirming dwindled and was later outlawed, Walker’s father, who declined to be interviewed, accepted a job in Virginia, where his son could keep his health care.
+Walker plans to move in with his father this month.
 Rives, however, is staying in Mississippi with her two younger children.

 Walker’s memories of the anguished period when he started puberty at 12 still haunt him.
 “My body couldn’t handle what was happening to it,” he said.